Gunivers/Bookshelf/docs/id.md

     ```

     (tag) `@e bs.id.upper`
-    : The entities whose `bs.id` score is higher than the `bs.targetId` score.
+    : The entities whose `bs.id` score is higher than the `bs.id.target` score.

     (tag) `@e bs.id.lower`
-    : The entities whose `bs.id` score is lower than the `bs.targetId` score.
+    : The entities whose `bs.id` score is lower than the `bs.id.target` score.

     (tag) `@e bs.id.match`
-    : The entities whose `bs.id` score is equal to the `bs.targetId` score.
+    : The entities whose `bs.id` score is equal to the `bs.id.target` score.

 :Example: